Best German Watch Brands in 2019

 Other Laco Models

-Many of their current watches are still very Bauhaus in style, which is not surprising given their mid-1950s history with Max Bill.
+Many of their current mechanical watches are still very Bauhaus in style, which is not surprising given their mid-1950s history with Max Bill.
 They have faced some difficulties over the years, with the brand changing hands even more recently.
 But they are still producing these amazing German watches today.

 Junghans Max Bill

 Junghans are very much on the path of Bauhaus, and this watch is a tribute to one of the originals from that movement, Max Bill, who worked with them on their watches back in the 1950s.